 Teacher, evangelist, leader.
 Founder of adult literacy program in India, “Never Too Late to Learn,” helping more than 50,000 women and their families, Southern Asia Division.

 Evangelist, writer.
-Union director for Women’s and Children’s Ministries and Sabbath School department.
+Union departmental director for Women’s and Children’s Ministries and Sabbath School.
 Ministers to dignitaries in Kenya, East-Central Africa Division.

 Evangelist, preacher, church planter.
 Women’s Ministries pioneer in Russia.
 Through her more than 70 evangelistic programs, 3,038 people were baptized in Euro-Asia Division.